jjharwi/Box-API/README.md

   _file_info returns information about a file.
   _folder_info will give you info about your folder.
   _folder_list will retrieve a list of files in the folder.
+  _folder_create will create a new folder in your currently selected folder.
+  _folder_change allows you to change the folder you are working in on Box.

+box_cd --
+	Changes the directory you are working in on Box.

+box_download --
+	Downloads the named file from Box.

+box_info --
+	Information about a file in Box.

-Box_Folderlist.py --
+box_ls --
 	Lists files in the Box folder.

+box_mkdir --
+	Creates a new folder in the Box folder.

+box_rm --
+	Deletes a file in Box.

-Box_Fileinfo.py --
+box_upload --
-	Information about a file in Box
+	Creates a file in Box.
+If the file exists, uploads a new version.

 Box_Setup.py --
 	Retrieves the initial access and refresh tokens after you authorize the application via RSA.